jdog117/email-finder/README.md

 Enter person's name and company they work at and this site will return any working email addresses. \
 Using email format patterns based on a companie's size it guesses multiple emails and verifies them by hitting their mail servers. \
 This allows you to check if the guessed email address exists without having to send a blind one out.
-Check out the documention for how it works [here](docs/email-verification-doc.md).
+Check out the documention for the email verification process [here](docs/email-verification-doc.md).

 ## Project Motivation